 No man is an island.
 Everyone needs a team.
-The development team is a self-organizing, cross-functional team that creates a potentially marketable version of a product after each iteration.
+The development team in Scrum is a self-organizing, cross-functional team that creates a potentially marketable version of a product after each iteration.
 The team size is 3-9 members.
-The team of fewer than three people doesn’t need such approach to be applied.
-Whereas the team of more than 9 members will have problems with coordination and interaction.
+A group of fewer than three people doesn’t need such an approach to be applied.
+At the same time, a team of more than nine members will have problems with coordination and interaction.

-There is only one role inside the team - a developer.
-No other positions, roles or sub-teams are required.
+There is only one role inside the team – a developer.
+No other positions, functions, or sub-teams are required.

 But why is that and who is the Developer?

 We often think that developer is a programmer.
-Actually, that’s not entirely true.
-MacMillan vocabulary, for example, gives a broader understanding of the term - someone whose job is to create new ideas and products.
+That’s not entirely true.
+MacMillan vocabulary, for example, gives a broader understanding of the term – someone whose job is to create new ideas and products.
 Scrum says that the developer is one of the product creators.

 Sometimes you can read in the media: Developers accelerated using Scrum, which led to failures in QA work.
-But this situation has nothing to do with Scrum, because according to this approach the team should issue a potentially ready-to-sell product, not a piece of code that requires testing.
+But this situation has nothing to do with Scrum because, according to this approach, the team should issue a potentially ready-to-sell product, not a piece of code that requires testing.
 Testing and deployment are included in the concept of a ready-to-sell product and must be performed within the team.
-Here we go to the next term.
+Here we go to the following term.

-A cross-functional team is the team that have all the knowledge and skills necessary to create a ready-to-sell product.
-When it comes to software production, the team consists of designers, analysts, programmers, testers, devops-engineers, ect.
-In other words, all that’s necessary to complete the task.
+A cross-functional team is a team that has all the knowledge and skills necessary to create a ready-to-sell product.
+When it comes to software production, the development team in Scrum consists of designers, analysts, programmers, testers, DevOps-engineers, etc. In other words, all that’s necessary to complete the task.
 If some specialists are not in the team, there is a need to refer to external resources working by the different rules.
 At this point, the development slows down or stops.
-If a team is completely autonomous, both in terms of knowledge and authority, it can work at its own pace and the result depends only on the team.
-If a team depends on external people who have other goals, priorities and rules, it will be very difficult to achieve an effective result.
-The autonomy in decision is provided by the product owner, the autonomy in skills is provided by the team’s cross-functionality.
+If a team is entirely autonomous, both in knowledge and authority, it can work at its own pace, and the result depends only on the team.
+If a Scrum team of developers depends on external people with other goals, priorities, and rules, it will be tough to achieve an effective result.
+The autonomy in a decision is provided by the product owner, the independence in skills is provided by the team’s cross-functionality.

 Here we face the contradiction: